fenago/learn-java-12-programming/lab_guide/Lab_13.md

-This concludes our short overview of RxJava, which is a big and still-growing library with a lot of possibilities, many of which we just did not have space in this book to review.
+This concludes our short overview of RxJava, which is a big and still-growing library with a lot of possibilities, many of which we just did not have space in this course to review.
 We encourage you to try and learn it because it seems that reactive programming is the way modern data processing is heading.

 Summary
 ====================

-In this chapter, the reader has learned what reactive programming is and what its main concepts are: asynchronous, non-blocking, responsive, and so on.
+In this lab, the reader has learned what reactive programming is and what its main concepts are: asynchronous, non-blocking, responsive, and so on.
 The reactive streams were introduced and explained in simple terms, as well as the RxJava library, the first solid implementation that supports reactive programming principles.

-In the next chapter, we will talk about microservices as the foundation for creating reactive systems and will review another library that successfully supports reactive programming: **Vert.x**.
+In the next lab, we will talk about microservices as the foundation for creating reactive systems and will review another library that successfully supports reactive programming: **Vert.x**.
 We will use it to demonstrate how various microservices can be built.